 Yes, install Oracle OLAP, which is provided in the Oracle Database installation.
 Oracle OLAP provides optimal support for database environments that must meet OLAP requirements.

 Use either of the following methods in Oracle Database Installation Guide to install Oracle OLAP:

-Select the Custom installation type, and in the Available Product Components screen, select Oracle OLAP.
+When you run Oracle Universal Installer, select the Custom installation type, and in the Available Product Components window, select Oracle OLAP.